Eat Smart, Live Strong

 Reflect on your day yesterday: how many cups of fruits and vegetables did you eat?
 How many minutes were you physically active yesterday?

 Set a goal for the amount of fruit and vegetables you eat daily, and how much physical activity you will do next week.
-Refer to the logs on our website to help you plan your goals.

 Translate »